Sweden-Mayhem/site/content/minecraft/help.md

 # Praying

 Praying offers a number of beneficial effects.
-Not only does it let you store your currently held experience, it can also restore health and hunger, and — with enough alignment — grant powerful boons.
+Not only does it let you store your currently held experience, it can also restore health and hunger, and grant powerful boons.
 Praying is only available in **Sanctuary**.

 ## The Praying Menu

 You can open the praying menu by right-clicking any lit [**Candle**](https://minecraft.wiki/w/Candle) you have access to in **Sanctuary**.
 Any action you take in the menu will consume one flame from the candle.
-You can stack multiple candles to increase the number of available flames — lighting one lights the whole stack.
+You can stack multiple candles to increase the number of available flames, and lighting one lights the whole stack.

 ## Experience